pvcnt/accio/site/docs/install.md

 $ java -jar accio.jar <command> <options>...
 ```

-When running experiments, you will need to tune JVM memory options:
+When running experiments, you may need to tune JVM memory options, like increasing the quantity of available memory:

 ```bash
 $ java -Xmx8G -jar accio.jar <command> <options>...